noordean/inverted-index-api/README.md

   }
 ]
 ```
-The API can be tested with postman as described below:
+The API can be tested with postman as described below, but ensure that no header is set:
 - First make a post request to localhost:3000/api/create to create an index with the following form-data bodies:
   - fileName: It is a text which is the name of the file being uploaded
   - fileContent: It is the file itself, which should be uploaded from your machine